List of DC Comics characters: C: Joe Chill

+Joe Chill Jr.

 Chillblaine

 Chillblaine is the name of different supervillains appearing in American comic books published by DC Comics.
-Each version of Chilblaine has a cold gun similar to that of Captain Cold.
+Each version has a cold gun similar to that of Captain Cold.

-Chillblaine I
+First version

-The first Chillblaine is an unnamed man who worked for Captain Cold's sister Golden Glider.
-At the time when Golden Glider and Chillblaine were fighting Flash when he was eclipsed by Eclipso, Golden Glider became eclipsed and killed Chillblaine.
+The first version is an unnamed man who worked for Golden Glider before being killed after he was possessed by Eclipso.

-Chillblaine II
+Second version

-The second Chillblaine is an unnamed man who fought Flash twice.
-After being dragged into the beam of his cold gun, Chillblaine escaped from police custody and planned to enact his revenge during the New Year's Countdown.
-After dealing with his own personal crisis, Flash defeated Chillblaine.
+The second version is an unnamed man who fought Wally West as the Flash twice.
+After being dragged into the beam of his cold gun, Chillblaine escaped from police custody and planned to enact his revenge during the New Year's Countdown before being defeated by West.

-Chillblaine III
+Third version

-The third Chillblaine is an unnamed man.
+The third version is an unnamed man.
 He and his henchmen robbed a bank.
-Flash informed Jay Garrick, Impulse, Johnny Quick, and Jesse Quick about his different fights with the previous people that went by the name Chillblaine.
-They helped Flash defeat Chillblaine and his henchmen.
+The Flash informed Jay Garrick, Impulse, Johnny Quick, and Jesse Quick about his different fights with the previous people that went by the Chillblaine name.
+They helped the Flash defeat Chillblaine and his henchmen.

-Chillblaine IV
+Fourth version

-The fourth Chillblaine is an unnamed man who was tracked down by John Fox and Linda Park at the time when John was filling in for Wally West.
-John and Linda learned that Chillblaine worked with Golden Glider before killing her.
-John and Linda tracked down Chillblaine to an aquarium where they fall into his trap.
-John brings Wally back to his time and they defeat Chillblaine.

-Captain Cold later tracks Chillblaine down to Candyman's hideout and kills Chillblaine as a way to avenge his sister's death.
+The fourth version is an unnamed man who was tracked down by John Fox and Linda Park when the latter was filling in for Wally West.
+John and Linda learned that Chillblaine worked with Golden Glider before killing the latter.
+John and Linda tracked down Chillblaine to an aquarium where they fall into his trap before defeating him.
+Captain Cold later tracks Chillblaine down and kills him to avenge his sister's death.